India sets record for new COVID cases; oxygen running out

 This week, Modi urged state governments to use lockdowns as a last resort.
 He asked people to stay indoors and said the government was working to increase the supply of oxygen and vaccines.

-Angela Rasmussen, a virologist at the Center for Global Health and Science Security at Georgetown University, said the situation in India was “heartbreaking and awful”.
+Madhukar Pai, a professor of epidemiology at McGill Univerity in Canada, said India was a cautionary tale for the world.

-“It’s the result of a complex mix of bad policy decisions, bad advice to justify those decisions, global and domestic politics, and a host of other complex variables,” she said on Twitter.
+“If we declare success too soon, open up everything, give up on public health, and not vaccinate rapidly, the new variants can be devastating,” Pai wrote on Twitter

-Additional reporting by Sanjeev Miglani, Krishna N. Das, Rupam Jain, Anuron Kumar Mitra and Sumit Khanna; Writing by Robert Birsel; Editing by Richard Pullin, Nick Macfie and Kim Coghill
+Additional reporting by Sanjeev Miglani, Krishna N. Das, Rupam Jain, Anuron Kumar Mitra, Alasdair Pal and Sumit Khanna; Writing by Robert Birsel; Editing by Richard Pullin, Nick Macfie and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.